eskres/hop-little-bunny/readme.md

 # Hop Little Bunny

-##### Inspired by the pre-eminent side scrolling games of the late \'80s and early \'90s, the simple mechanics of flappy bird and one of my daughter\'s favourite nursery rhymes.
+##### Inspired by the outstanding side scrolling games of the late \'80s and early \'90s, the simple mechanics of flappy bird and one of my daughter\'s favourite nursery rhymes.
 ---
 | Table of Contents |
 |-|